graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 development environment so that you can begin development.

-In this tutorial, you'll create a GraphCommerce app locally to begin developing a full featured storefront.
+In this tutorial, you'll create a GraphCommerce app locally to begin developing a full-featured storefront.
 GraphCommerce is a front-end framework used for building headless Magento e-commerce PWA's.

 ### What you'll learn